-Cryptocurrency has been adopted by smaller economic nations and peoples in dire situations.
+Cryptocurrency has been adopted by smaller economic nations and populations in dire straits.
 It provides an alternative method of storing wealth.
 This is useful for citizens that cannot rely on or trust their government.

 In November 2017, Zimbabweans began to adopt Bitcoin after a military take over sparked worries over hyperinflation.
 Bitcoin provided a solution for many people who were worried their entire net worth would be lost.